rancher/elemental/docs/customizing.md

 some custom Elemental client configuration file, second, by including additional cloud-init files to execute at boot time, and finally, by including installation hooks.

-#### Custom elemental client configuration file
+#### Custom Elemental client configuration file

 [Elemental client](https://github.com/rancher/elemental-cli) `install`, `upgrade` and `reset` commands can be configured with a custom [configuration file](https://rancher.github.io/elemental-toolkit/docs/customizing/general_configuration/).

-In order to set a custom configuration file in the installation media the MachineRegistration resource associated with this ISO should also include the elemental client configuration directory.
+In order to set a custom configuration file in the installation media the MachineRegistration resource associated with this ISO should also include the Elemental client configuration directory.
 For that purpose, the `install` field supports the `config-dir` field.
 See [MachineRegistration reference](../machineregistration-reference#configelementalinstall) and the example
 below: